MyEtherWallet/knowledge-base-v3/src/content/diving-deeper/myetherapi-api-limits.md

 {
-"title"       : "Does MyEtherAPI limit on the amount of requests I can make?", "sort"        : "15",
+"title"       : "Does MyEtherWallet.com api limit on the amount of requests I can make?", "sort"        : "15",
 "category"    : "Diving Deeper",
 "description" : "Diving Deeper",